 One of the best options for natural fertilizer is using organic matter.
 This can include a variety of household waste such as banana peels, coffee grounds, grass clippings, and vegetable scraps.
 These materials can be added to a compost pile to create a rich and nutrient-dense soil amendment that can be used to feed indoor plants.
 Composting is a great way to reduce waste and create your own natural plant food.

-a handful of kitchen compost material including banana peel and eggshells
+A handful of kitchen compost material including banana peel and eggshells.

 Liquid Fertilizers